Updated on February 12, 2019

 3D printed housing

 One of the most important parts of this device is its housing.
-As the name states it is a ball or a sphere.
+As the name states, it is a ball or a sphere.
 The creators of the device tried FDM 3D printing to manufacture these devices.
-However, due to uneven surface and visible layer lines, they decided to get the housing 3D printed with LCD 3D printer.
-Both of those methods will then be compared, and the quality and usability of the product will be evaluated.
+However, due to uneven surface and visible layer lines, they decided to get the housing 3D printed with an LCD 3D printer.
+Both methods will then be compared, and the quality and usability of the product will be evaluated.

 The patient will be physically interacting with the ViLim Ball, so there are quite a few requirements to fulfill.
-We accepted this challenge and decided to help with the development of ViLim Ball prototype.
+We accepted this challenge and decided to help develop the ViLim Ball prototype.
 So we 3D printed its housing.

-We chose to describe 3D printing process of lower section of this housing as it is more challenging and interesting than the upper one, which consists of several bosses for screws.
+We chose to describe the 3D printing process of theย lower section of this housingย as it is more challenging and interesting than the upper one, which consists of several bosses for screws.

 Analysis

-Final part had to meet some critical parameters.
-Users of ViLim Ball will interact with external surface of the device.
+The final part had to meet some critical parameters.
+Users of ViLim Ball will interact with the external surface of the device.
 Therefore, final surface of the 3D printed housing has to be as smooth as possible, there should be no visible layer lines or support marks.

 The part also has some critical functional features.
 Its inside consists of bosses and holders for electronic components.
 These must be as precise as possible, otherwise it will be impossible to install required components.
 However, inner surface quality is not particularly important, so marks of supports and other imperfections are acceptable here.

 Dimensional stability also plays a significant role.
-Since we have two sides of the sphere and both when joined together must match precisely.
+Since we have two sides of the sphere, they must match precisely when joined together.
 Warping and any other kind of deformations are unacceptable.

-Proper material choice was especially important.
-It is highly likely that this device will face impact damage, natural wearing, ambient UV light, humidity etc. For these conditions we had to make custom high-toughness and strength resin.
+Proper material choice was essential.
+This device will likely face impact damage, natural wear, ambient UV light, humidity, etc. For these conditions, we had to make custom high-toughness and strength resin.
 As the final 3D printed housing will be coated, color was not an issue in this case.

 Orientation

-In the past we learned that spheres are quite tricky to print.
+In the past, we learned that spheres are pretty tricky to print.
 Firstly, one must preserve even and smooth outer surface, therefore, this part must be oriented in such a way that supports would touch only the inner part of the sphere.
-Secondly, inner section must be produced as precisely as possible otherwise, installation of electronic components will be impossible or even final performance can be jeopardized.
-Finally, we expect to see a lot of supports here, so we must be able to remove them properly and not to damage functional features.
+Secondly, the inner section must be produced as precisely as possible; otherwise, installation of electronic components will be impossible, or even the final performance can be jeopardized.
+Finally, we expect to see a lot of supports here, so we must be able to remove them properly and not damage functional features.

-We do not have any flat planes on this object to use for its placement on build plate while fulfilling all requirements.
+We do not have any flat planes on this object for its placement on the build plate while fulfilling all requirements.
 Therefore, we will have to position it at an angle.
-We have chosen to orient this half-sphere at 30º degree angle.
-Steeper angle might also work, but that would increase height and prolong printing time.
-We cannot choose too steep angle as supports on outer surface must be avoided at any cost.
-Finally, with this orientation there will be no sudden changes in cross-sectional area within layers that could do damage.
+We have chosen to orient this half-sphere at a 30ยบ degree angle.
+A steeper angle might also work, but that would increase height and prolong printing time.
+We cannot choose a too steep angle, as supports on the outer surface must be avoided at any cost.
+Finally, with this orientation, no sudden changes in cross-sectional areas within layers could cause damage.

-When it comes to minimizing supports with proper orientation, we realized that there is no specific orientation that will help to substantially reduce them.
-So, we have chosen to keep this 30º degree orientation as our main choice.
+When it comes to minimizing supports with proper orientation, we realized that there is no specific orientation that will help to reduce them substantially.
+So, we have chosen to keep this 30ยบ degree orientation as our primary choice.

 Supports

-Supporting of this half-sphere needs careful planning and a lot of considerations to achieve the best result.
+Supporting this half-sphere requires careful planning and a lot of consideration to achieve the best result.
 Honestly, it may also require more than one attempt to produce flawless 3D printed housing.

 Base of supports

-Previously chosen 30º degree angle orientation also makes our life with supports a bit easier as most of supports will start from the base plane, which typically results in tougher and more reliable supports.
-Supports that start from the object instead of the base plane will fail more frequently especially if the overhang it supports has quite large cross-sectional area.
-In these cases, small bottom-tips of supports that hold it in place fail and the entire overhang can be damaged.
+Previously chosen 30ยบ degree angle orientation also makes our life with supports a bit easier as most of the supports will start from the base plane, which typically results in more rigid and more reliable supports.
+Supports that start from the object instead of the base plane will fail more frequently, especially if the overhang it supports has quite a large cross-sectional area.
+In these cases, small bottom-tips of supports that hold it in place fail, and the entire overhang can be damaged.

 Supports for 3D printing flat edges

 We started with automatic support generation at the highest density.
-We never fully rely on automatic generation algorithms.
-After software placed the supports, manual adjustments were made.
+We never entirely rely on automatic generation algorithms.
+After the software placed the supports, manual adjustments were made.
 We started with outer edge supports.
-Tips of all supports within object ranged from 0.4 to 0.5 mm.
+Tips of all supports within the object ranged from 0.4 to 0.5ย mm.

-As you can see, density of supports around the edge is high.
-We are doing that to sustain geometry and obtain edge that would lay flat on the surface.
-Moreover, high density of supports will help us avoid undesired visible marks and lines on outer surface.
-This usually happens when density on edges is too low and that results in higher stresses on previously cured layers and their connections during cured layer separations from FEP or PDMS.
+As you can see, the density of supports around the edge is high.
+We are doing that to sustain geometry and obtain an edge that would lay flat on the surface.
+Moreover, the high density of supports will help us avoid undesired visible marks and lines on the outer surface.
+This usually happens when the density on edges is too low, which results in higher stresses on previously cured layers and their connections during cured layer separations from FEP or PDMS.
 More supports will help to distribute that stress more evenly.

 Supporting inner features

-Based on requirements, we had to precisely preserve inner functional features.
-These features will be used to join the second part of sphere and install electronic components.
+Based on requirements, we had to preserve inner functional features precisely.
+These features will be used to join the second part of the sphere and install electronic components.

 We had to make careful considerations here.
-A lot of overhangs are present at this functional side of the sphere.
-Each tip (i.e. starting point) of overhang needed at least two or three supports.
+A lot of overhangs are present on this functional side of the sphere.
+Each tip (i.e., starting point) of the overhang needed at least two or three supports.

 Flat walls of inner features had to be preserved as well.
-You can see that we used additional supports to support walls of concave mounting bracket, gussets of bosses and walls of all remaining features.
+You can see that we used additional supports to support walls of concave mounting brackets, gussets of bosses, and walls of all remaining features.

-Last but not least, we carefully supported inner convex to sustain proper geometries during 3D printing when stresses arise during cured layers’ separation from the bottom of resin tray.
+Last but not least, we carefully supported the inner convex to sustain proper geometries during 3D printing when stresses arise during cured layersโ separation from the bottom of the resin tray.

 Hollowing

-To get good results hollowing is an important aspect of SLA/DLP 3D printing, but it was not mandatory for this part.
-There are no thick sections within this object that pose risks of severe shrinkage or even cracks.
+Hollowing is an essential aspect of SLA/DLP 3D printing to get good results, but it was not mandatory for this part.
+No thick sections within this object pose risks of severe shrinkage or even cracks.

 Attachment layer / Raft